-White has been the preferred default colour of window frame repairs and replacements.
-To encourage uniformity, where there are multiple units in a building, new replacement windows or repairs will be white or off-white (brilliant white should be avoided).
-In conservation areas, alternative colours will need to be agreed.
+White has been the default colour of window frame repairs and replacements for the past 20 years.
+In order to encourage uniformity, where there are multiple units in a building new windows will be white.
+Other colours will need to be agreed.